Scenario-based Nonlinear Model Predictive Control for Building Heating Systems: Introduction

 \subsection{Motivation and contributions of the paper}

 In this article, we focus on a scenario-based MPC (SBMPC) algorithm that includes both a nonlinear system description through Modelica, while using a scenario generation method based on probability distributions obtained empirically, making it a very suitable tool for a building heating control problem.
-The Modelica model description improves the model accuracy, unlike the current literature of SBMPC for heating systems in buildings, where a linearized model is always used.
-On top of that, by using a nonlinear model, we also go beyond the current state-of-the-art of MPC controllers for HVAC systems in buildings by using an SBMPC controller instead of a deterministic one.
-In addition, we consider a parametric Gaussian copula method to generate scenarios that improves the existing literature as it can satisfy the five required properties.
-In order to test whether a Modelica model description yields a better accuracy than a linear model, we also perform simulations using a linearized model identified from past Modelica simulations.
+The Modelica model description can lead to an improvement of the model accuracy; note that in the current literature of SBMPC for heating systems in buildings, a linearized model is always used.
+On top of that, by using a nonlinear Modelica model, we implement for the first time an SBMPC controller for HVAC systems in buildings that uses a nonlinear Modelica model description.
+In addition, we present a parametric Gaussian copula method to generate scenarios that it can satisfy the five required properties, whereas the methods used in the literature of HVAC systems for scenario generation suffer from some statistical problems, as mentioned earlier.
+We perform several simulations showing the benefits of the presented approach.
 Our contribution is therefore threefold:

 \begin{itemize} \item We propose a control method for a building heating systems that considers a Modelica nonlinear model and an SBMPC controller. \item We generate scenarios using a new approach that, unlike the existing methods, satisfies all the important properties of scenario generation methods for time \mbox{series} data. \item We perform a comparison between several combinations of the couple model-controller: as models, we consider a Modelica and linear and as controller we consider a deterministic MPC and SBMPC. \end{itemize}